Sajjad177/SQL-Assignment-8/README.md

 ## 📝 Overview

-A backend API for managing bike servicing operations, supporting CRUD for customers, bikes, and service records, with endpoints for service assignment and completion.
+This is a backend API for managing bike servicing tasks.
+You can add and manage customers, bikes, and service records.
+It also lets you assign services, track their status, and mark them as completed.

 ## 🌐 Live Backend